-The SYVHA board has full authority to manage expenditures consistent with this Plan.
+The City approved marketing plan shall remain consistent with the budgets above.
 Although actual revenues will fluctuate due to market conditions, the proportional allocations of the budget below shall remain the same.
-The SYVHA board shall have the authority to adjust budget allocations between the categories below by no more than fifteen percent (15%) per year.
+The City and the SYVHA board shall have the authority to adjust budget allocations between the categories below by no more than fifteen percent (15%) per year.